 These assets may make up an archives.
-Or they may be stuffed in a cupboard or trapped on a hard drive or server.
-No matter what, you still probably need to move them from point A to point B.
+Or they may be stuffed in cupboards or stashed on a hard drive or server.
+No matter their format, you still need to move them from point A to point B.

-But wait!
-Remember that these assets might be priceless and irreplaceable— part of your company’s heritage that could be used to help your business in a multitude of ways.
-That box is not just an ordinary file box, just as moving a box of books is not the same as moving a sculpture or painting.
+But before you proceed, consider this: These assets might be priceless and irreplaceable.
+They are part of your company’s heritage and potentially could be used to help your business in many forward-looking ways.
+That crate of old files is no ordinary parcel.
+Moving it is less like hauling a box of books and more like carefully transporting a sculpture or painting.

-Before you decide to relocate your company’s assets, it is extremely important to understand the size and type of space that it will inhabit in the future.
+Before you decide to relocate your company’s historical records, it is crucial to understand the size and type of space that the collection will inhabit in the future.
+This is a great opportunity to upgrade the conditions in which your assets are kept.
 Key considerations in choosing this space are:

 Each of these factors will affect what types of assets and how much of the collection you can bring with you from the old location.
 Temperature, humidity and light all can wreak havoc on paper, film and image collections.
-Physical objects generally hold up better.
-Shelving and storage solutions will also dictate whether you can add to the collection in your new location, or if downsizing will be necessary.
+Shelving and storage solutions will also dictate whether you can add to the collection in your new location or if downsizing will be necessary.

-Take this time to create clear guidelines that outline what to keep and what to throw out.
-Get rid of photocopies of “Reply All” emails that document the minutiae of daily office life.
-Get rid of excess copies of other documents while you’re at it—though we do recommend that you keep more than one copy of documents that are especially important.
+Take this time to create clear guidelines that outline what to keep and what to discard.
+Recycle photocopies of “Reply All” emails that document the minutiae of daily office life.
+Get rid of excess copies of other documents while you’re at it—though we do recommend that you keep more than one copy of any document that is especially important.

-Removing (deaccessioning) items from the collection and/or integrating new items creates new opportunities for the collection, either to reduce clutter or expand its scope.
-Corporate clients generally keep far more than is necessary or even beneficial
+Removing (deaccessioning) items from the collection and/or integrating new items creates opportunities for the collection, either to reduce clutter or to expand its scope.
+Many organizations keep far more than is necessary or even beneficial.

 Space permitting, companies may look to fill gaps in their history by acquiring new materials.
 These new materials may be accessioned from decentralized locations or through a discovery program, which invites employees and retirees to donate items of value that may be collecting dust in their attics.